 So the show ends, we all finish our socializing and head home.
-And I, as I’m sure everyone else did, checked my email, twitter feed and facebook page.
+And I, as I’m sure everyone else did check my email, twitter feed and facebook page.
 And this time I did laugh as right there on the top of my mentions column for my Twitter feed was a comment from our Operations Manager, Rachael, that read, “@TheMontereyCo @ElenaRego did you see the prominent placement of the lapel pin on tonight’s episode of “The Pacific?”

-Ummm… Of course we did!
+Ummm… Of course, we did!